camwebb/shiba/src/README.md

     vicariant split prior at 20 Mya.
- 7. By changing the survival and dispersal curves (with `-d` or `-s` on the command line, or in the `shibaInput.xml` file), our confidence in these interpretations can be further strenghtened.
+ 7. By changing the survival and dispersal curves (with `-d` or `-s` on the command line, or in the `shibaInput.xml` file), our confidence in these interpretations can be further strengthened.

 ## Performance